Docheinstein/dblp-searcher/README.md

 A binary file (`DblpSearcher`) will be created under the `build` directory.

-Copy to binary to your path or `cd` to `build` for follow the documentation.
+Copy the binary to your path or `cd` to `build` for follow the documentation.

 ## USAGE